sonic-net/DASH/sirius-pipeline/README.md

 See [Installing Prequisites](#installing-prequisites) for details.

-* Ubuntu 20.04, bare-metal or VM (as tested - please let us know if other OSes work for you!)
+* Ubuntu 20.04, bare-metal or VM
 * docker, docker-compose (1.29.2 or later)
 * python3, pip3